ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

     & \text{if $c\in $ modelled}.
   \end{cases}

-Note that "unstratified" here means unstratified with respect to LBWSG category.
-The above individual csmr's can in fact be interpreted as the cause-level CSMR's stratified on all the individual cause states observed in the simulation.
-Now define the LBWSG-stratified cause-specific mortality hazard of :math:`c` for individual :math:`i` to be
+The descriptor "conditional" here means that the above individual csmr's can be interpreted as the cause-level expected CSMR's conditioned (i.e. stratified) on all the individual cause states observed in the simulation.
+Now we additionally stratify by LBWSG category: Define the LBWSG-stratified cause-specific mortality hazard of :math:`c` for individual :math:`i` to be

 .. math::